 When navigating the legal process, understanding the trial type is crucial.
 Choosing the appropriate format and knowing how the proceedings unfold can significantly impact the outcome of your case.

-What Is Bench Trial
+What Is a Bench Trial?

-A bench trial is a legal proceeding where a judge serves as the sole fact-finder who decides both the applicable law and the facts of the case.
 Unlike a jury trial, which involves a group of peers determining the verdict, a bench trial relies entirely on the judge’s interpretation of evidence and testimony.

 When Is Bench Trial Used